TryggviU/glac_by_volc/README.md

 and stored the data within their respective subdirectories, [data/RGI](./data/RGI) and [data/GVP](./data/GVP).
 The resulting processed data is then stored within the subdirectory [data_processed](./data_processed).

-## Preliminary results

-Please see the poster presented at IGS British Branch meeting 2024.